braze-inc/braze-docs/_docs/_help/accessibility.md

 ### Physical

-Physical disabilities include weakness and limitations of muscle control or sensation, joint disorders, pain that impedes movement, and missing limbs.
+Physical disabilities can include weakness and limitations of muscle control or sensation, joint disorders, pain that impedes movement, and missing limbs.

 These users rely on keyboard support to activate functionality (even if they aren't using a standard keyboard).
 To interact with your content, these users need: